-- Ecology and interaction with host plants of mycotoxin producing fungi, mycotoxin production, recent developments in mitigation actions of mycotoxins in crop chains; - ii).
-Analytical methods for primary, modified and co-occurring mycotoxins; - iii).
-Toxicity, toxicokinetics (TK), toxicodynamics (TD) and biomarkers relevant to humans and animals and; - iv).
+- Ecology and interaction with host plants of mycotoxin producing fungi, mycotoxin production, recent developments in mitigation actions of mycotoxins in crop chains. - ii).
+Analytical methods for primary, modified and co-occurring mycotoxins.

+- iii).
+Toxicity, toxicokinetics (TK), toxicodynamics (TD) and biomarkers relevant to humans and animals. - iv).
 Modelling approaches, and key reference values for exposure, hazard and risk modelling.

-20. The data collected from these were then stored in the MYCHIF platform hosted by EFSA.
-The main objective of which was to develop an integrated method supported by modelling, for the risk assessment of mycotoxin mixtures in food and feed.
+22. The data collected from these were then stored in the MYCHIF platform hosted by EFSA.
+The main objective of this was to develop an integrated method supported by modelling, for the risk assessment of mycotoxin mixtures in food and feed.
 Each topic will be summarised in the following paragraphs.

-21. It was observed that Aspergillus spp., Fusarium spp., and Penicillium spp., were the most relevant mycotoxins worldwide, but this can also be extended to Alternaria spp. and Clavicleps spp. to a minor extent.
-The production of mycotoxigenic fungi are not commonly host specific, since their occurrence is mainly associated with a specific crop depending on its region of growth and meteorological conditions.
-A fungus can produce different types of mycotoxins (e.g. sterigmatocystin which is a precursor for AFs), as such, contamination of food and feed stuffs can occur concurrently.
-Modified mycotoxins may also co-occur with primary varieties as a result of fungi-host plant interaction or during processing.
+23. It was observed that Aspergillus spp., Fusarium spp., and Penicillium spp., were the most prevalent mycotoxins worldwide, but also Alternaria spp. and Clavicleps spp. to a minor extent.
+The production of mycotoxigenic fungi is not commonly host specific, but their occurrence is associated mainly with a specific crop, depending on its region of growth and meteorological conditions.
+A fungus can produce different types of mycotoxins (for example, sterigmatocystin which is a precursor for AFs).
+As such, contamination of food and feed stuffs can occur concurrently.
+Modified mycotoxins may also co-occur with parent forms as a result of fungi-host plant interaction or during processing.

-22. The MYCHIF report deemed that temperature, relative humidity, rainfall, are the most important ecological factors that influence fungal colonisation of substrates.
-Additionally, each species would have its own ecological needs and requirements.
-In general, mycotoxins are stable compounds and can accumulate over time (both during crop growth and post-harvest).
-Therefore, mitigation of contamination requires both good practices at all production stages.
+24. The MYCHIF report deemed that temperature, relative humidity, rainfall, and water activity are the most important ecological factors that influence fungal colonisation of substrates.
+Additionally, each species has its own ecological needs and requirements.
+In general, mycotoxins are stable compounds and can accumulate in crops over time (both during crop growth and post-harvest).
+Therefore, mitigation of contamination requires good practices at all production stages.

-23. In terms of the methodologies used for mycotoxin analysis, these are split into two categories.
+25. In terms of the methodologies used for mycotoxin analysis, these are split into two categories.
 Firstly, screening tests provide qualitative or semiquantitative results.
-They are generally based on antibody recognition and these methods are often relatively straightforward to carry out.
-The other category is confirmatory analysis which provides confirmation of fungal species identity and quantitative results.
+They are generally based on antibody recognition and these methods are often relatively straightforward to carry out (for example, ELISA methodologies).

+26. The other category is confirmatory analysis which provides confirmation of mycotoxin identity and quantitative results.
 The most widely used quantification method is High Performance Liquid Chromatography (HPLC).
 LC-MS is also used to identify and quantify mycotoxins.
-A number of high- or ultra-chromatography coupled to mass spectrometry systems have the ability to measure both regulated mycotoxins and other lesser tested for mycotoxins with analytical standards available (e.g. CIT, sterigmatocystin etc.,) together in different feed food commodities; however, there are some limitations in these systems including: cost, sensitivity to include lower limits of quantification and detection of in vivo metabolites, and a harmonised fit for purpose methodology characterised by the ability to measure multiple mycotoxins.
+A number of high- or ultra-performance chromatography coupled to mass spectrometry systems have the ability to measure both regulated mycotoxins and other lesser tested for mycotoxins with analytical standards available (for example, CIT, sterigmatocystin) together in different feed/food commodities; however, there are some limitations in these systems including: cost, reduced sensitivity resulting in higher limits of quantification and reduced detection of in vivo metabolites.
+There is also a need for the development of harmonised guidance on how to measure multiple mycotoxins for regulatory purposes.

-24. Toxicity, TK and TD parameters for humans and animals were collected from the literature to build three databases in the MYCHIF platform.
+27. Toxicity, toxicokinetic (TK) and toxicodynamic (TD) parameters for humans and animals were collected from the literature to build three databases in the MYCHIF platform.
 These are: in vitro toxicokinetic data, in vivo toxicokinetic data, and in vivo toxicity data.
-A limited number of articles on mixtures were observed in comparison to those only exploring effects of single compounds.
-The information available only covers a limited number of combinations of mycotoxins.
-TK data were mainly reported in pigs and chickens, and rats.
+A limited number of articles on mixtures were identified in comparison to those exploring effects of only single compounds.
+The information available covers only a limited number of combinations of mycotoxins.
+TK data were mainly reported in pigs and chickens, and in rats.
 TD modelling of mycotoxin mixtures could not be performed using the currently available data.

-25. The mycotoxin dose, exposure pathway, interspecies and intraspecies differences were identified to be the most important parameters that may influence toxicokinetic parameters.
+28. The mycotoxin dose, exposure pathway, interspecies and intraspecies differences were identified to be the most important parameters that may influence toxicokinetic parameters.